 - Tying together the harvested Garlic.
 Who wants to help?

-- Freshly baked wholesome multigrain bread (not gluten free) with grains grown in they farm
+- Freshly baked wholesome multigrain bread (not gluten free) with grains grown in their farm

 - Gooseberry pickle